lxzhu/lxzhu.github.io/_posts/2020-11-27-PowerShellQuickTips.md

 ---
 title: Quick PowerShell Tips
-tags: [PowerShell, Test-Path,Get-Item,Get-ChildItem,Get-Content,Remove-Item, Select-Object, Sort-Object, ForEach, Get-Member, $_, $PSVersionTable]
+tags: [PowerShell, Test-Path,Get-Item,Get-ChildItem,Get-Content,Remove-Item, Select-Object, Sort-Object,Select-String, ForEach, Get-Member, $_, $PSVersionTable]
 ---

 This post contains some basic information about PowerShell.
 For example: How to get the version of the powershell environment?